aws-samples/sample-to-implement-Amazon-Bedrock-for-prescription-validation-using-DynamoDB/README.md

 ```

 4. Get the S3 bucket name deployed by terraform The bucket name will be in format:` bedrock-agent-kb-{8 digit-random-suffix}`
+   - Navigate to S3 in AWS Console
+    - Look for bucket with pattern: bedrock-agent-kb-{8 digit-random-suffix}

 5. Load data from file sample_medical_validation.json present in S3 bucket in Amazon Redshift.
 Follow [Loading data from Amazon S3](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor-v2-loading-data.html) into an existing or new table in Amazon Redshift.